 The magnitude of DC can be found using Pythagoras’s theorem:

+DC=r'2- AB22

+AB=Bx2+ By2

 From these formulas all required information can be calculated.
 They can be combined into a single, unwieldy, equation but for simplicity were used in their intermediate form in an excel spreadsheet.